 Sargassum seaweed has been fouling resort beaches for years.
 The exact reason for the proliferation of this aquatic weed is unclear, however, it is having major impacts on tourist locations in the Caribbean and Gulf of Mexico.
 Antigua, Dominican Republic, Belize, St. Vincent, Mexico, and Barbados are some of the more heavily affected areas.

 This seaweed can pile up several feet high on the beach, it limits access to the sea and once it starts to decay generates an unpleasant odor.
-There have been many approaches that have been tried to address the issue, which led to Elastec developing a developing the Beach Bouncer containment boom, to solve this increasing problem.
+There have been many approaches that have been tried to address the issue, which led to Elastec developing the Beach Bouncer exclusion boom, to solve this increasing problem.

 What options are available for removing Sargassum seaweed?